oneapi-src/oneDNN/doc/mainpage.md

 ### Auxiliary Types

-* **Tensor** - a data description that contains the number of dimensions the data has and the dimensions themselves.

 * **Primitive_at** - a structure that contains a primitive and an index.
 This structure specifies which output of the primitive to use as an input for another primitive.